NOTICE OF APPRENTICESHIP OPPORTUNITY

 TO BE ELIGIBLE FOR THE PROGRAM, THE FOLLOWING QUALIFICATIONS ARE REQUIRED:

 If you meet the basic requirements, you will be scheduled to take the NJATC aptitude test battery.
-(Date and time will be given at time of application)

 NOTE: Minimum requirements of test score can be waived if you have been working in the electrical construction industry and can provide undisputable documentation of 4,000 work hour experience).